icebearwillhuntthemdown/TIL-Today-I-Learnt/❄️React/Hooks.md

 <br/><br/>

 ## `useEffect`
-`uesEffect` hook allows you to tell React that your component needs to do somthing after every render.
+`uesEffect` hook allows you to tell React that your component needs to do somthing **after every render**.
 It works like the combination of `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount`.

 ### Syntax
 ```Typescript